ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 A problem's type URI SHOULD resolve to HTML {{HTML5}} documentation that explains how to resolve the problem.

 A problem type definition MAY specify additional members on the problem details object.
-For example, an extension might use typed links {{RFC8288}} to another resource that machines can use to resolve the problem.
+For example, an extension might use typed links {{WEB-LINKING}} to another resource that machines can use to resolve the problem.

-If such additional members are defined, their names SHOULD start with a letter (ALPHA, as per {{RFC5234, Section B.1}}) and SHOULD comprise characters from ALPHA, DIGIT ({{RFC5234, Section B.1}}), and "_" (so that it can be serialized in formats other than JSON), and they SHOULD be three characters or longer.
+If such additional members are defined, their names SHOULD start with a letter (ALPHA, as per {{ABNF, Section B.1}}) and SHOULD comprise characters from ALPHA, DIGIT ({{ABNF, Section B.1}}), and "_" (so that it can be serialized in formats other than JSON), and they SHOULD be three characters or longer.

 ## Example